 Here, we consider a 1D uniform WGS with $2n+1$ qubits.
 We show that by performing single-qubit measurements on all even sites ($n$ qubits in total) and single-qubit rotations on the other qubits, the entanglement can be concentrated to probabilistically generate a $(n+1)$-qubit GHZ state, which is local unitary equivalent to a star-shaped graph state (see Fig.~\ref{fig:general}).
 Our protocol has the following two steps: \begin{enumerate} \item Measure the qubits on even sites of the 1D uniform WGS with $2n+1$ qubits (Fig.~\ref{fig:general}b) in the following basis:

 where $R_{z}(\phi) = \exp(-i \phi \hat{Z}/2)$ is a Pauli-Z rotation, $\phi$ is the edge weight of the WGS, and $\hat{X}$ the Pauli-X operator.
+The projective measurement basis states are given in Eq.~\eqref{eq:basis}.
 The Kraus operators for each single-photon measurement are shown in Appendix~\ref{appsec:kraus}. \item If the measurement outcomes are all $-1$, the concentration succeeds.
 We then apply a Pauli-Z rotation $R_{z}[n(\pi-\phi)]$ on one of the surviving qubits to turn the final state into a $(n+1)$-qubit GHZ state.
 Otherwise, the concentration process failed, and we are left with a less entangled state. \end{enumerate}

 We note that the protocol succeeds only if all the measurement outcomes are $-1$.
 Therefore, the success probability is